Secret Paris: 31 Off the Beaten Path Spots + Exciting Hidden Gems

 Galeries Lafayette Rooftop Terrace

-With the Eiffel Tower in clear view and a perfect close-up angle of the Palais Garnier, there’s no reason not to visit one of the city’s most beloved department stores when looking for hidden gems in Paris–and the stunning interior dome is worth checking out too.
+With the Eiffel Tower in clear view and a perfect close-up angle of the Palais Garnier, there’s no reason not to visit one of the city’s most beloved department stores when looking for hidden gems in Paris.

 View from the Galeries Lafayette rooftop with the Eiffel Tower and Paris Opera House both visible--this rooftop terrace is an epic way to see views of Paris off the beaten path